This page will have the latest news before camp and remember to follow us on Instagram @ParbrookCubs for pictures from camp during the weekend.

 Where is the camp?

 The camp is being held at Stedham Camp site, which is rather tucked away in the South Downs on the other side of Midhurst.
 You will need to make your own way to the site.
-Once you have negotiated the narrow lanes and found the camp site you must park in the car park at the top of the field and then carry your gear down to where we are camping.

 How do we get there?